SLLS Interdisciplinary Health Research Group

 Michelle Kelly-Irving and Melanie Bartley have set up and are running a twitter account @social2bio where recent evidence and discussions on social-to-biological research are discussed

-We welcome any group members to propose and organise activities on Interdisciplinary health research!
-Just get in touch and let us know, so that we can spread the word.
-If you are interested in getting involved with - or even convening - our forum, this would be especially welcome.
+If you are interested in getting involved with - or even convening our forum, this would be especially welcome.

-For further information, get in touch with the group leader and committee members whose contact information is below.
+For further information, get in touch with the group co-ordinator and committee members whose contact information is below.

 David Blane, Imperial College London, firstname.lastname@example.org